Genaker/PyGento/README.md

 # Models Structure

-Python abstaraction over magento database has multiple Models per file vs Magento one file per Class
+Python abstraction over magento database has multiple Models per file vs Magento one file per Class

 Python is not exclusively class-based - the natural unit of code decomposition in Python is the module.
 Modules are just as likely to contain functions (which are first-class objects in Python) as classes.
 In PHP Magento, the unit of decomposition is the class.
 PyGento hes several models per file. each model represent DB table.
 One PyGento model file contains all the classes for e-Commerce function (Catalog, Sales, Customer, Quote, Inventory).